-Do you have a special event that you would like Bob to be a part of?
-Contact the Vancouver Canadians by calling 604.872.5232 or click here to e-mail our Community Relations Department, and we can bring Bob out to create memories for your event.
+Do you have a special event that you would like Bob or one of our Sushi Mascots to be a part of?
+Contact the Vancouver Canadians by calling 604.872.5232 or click here to e-mail our Community Relations Department.
+We will try our hardest to bring Bob or a Sushi out to create memories for your event.

 Why Do We Call Him Bob Brown Bear?

-Brown was a player, manager and owner among his more than 60 years of dedication to baseball here in the Pacific Northwest.
+Brown was a player, manager and owner during his more than 60 years of dedication to baseball here in the Pacific Northwest.
 The Vancouver Canadians felt it was fitting to honour our game's great local history by naming our mascot after a man who loved the game and kept it thriving in our city.